 3 Security and control

-Control and regulation by the Financial Services Board (FSB).
+Control and regulation by the Financial Sector Conduct Authority (FSCA).

 Recourse to the Pension Funds Adjudicator for complaints.

 Beneficiary funds are exempt from tax.

 As a beneficiary, you don’t have to do the reporting yourself – reporting will have to be done by the Beneficiary Fund Administrator, licensed through Section 13B of the Pension Funds Act to administer these types of benefits.
 Payments to a beneficiary fund must comply with FSCA accounting and reporting requirements.
 Annual audited financial statements of the beneficiary fund must also be submitted to the FSCA.

 A beneficiary fund is usually controlled by a board of trustees that includes an independent trustee, a principal officer, and an independent auditor.